Diver rescue: Locating the casualty underwater

 It may be difficult to locate the diver underwater where dives take place in low visibility conditions, in currents or in enclosed spaces such as caves and shipwrecks or where the diver uses breathing equipment which releases few bubbles, such as a rebreather.
 Even when open circuit equipment is used it may be difficult to see the bubbles due to surface conditions of wind, waves and spray, fog, or darkness.

 Surface supplied divers are usually easy to find, as they are at the far end of the umbilical, and it is extremely rare for the umbilical to be completely severed.
 The standard procedure for rescue of a surface supplied diver is for the standby diver to follow the umbilical to the diver, reporting back frequently to the supervisor on progress.

 Divers often use guidelines, surface marker buoys, diving shots, lightsticks and strobe lights to indicate their position to their surface support team.
-A standard precaution when entering enclosed spaces is to use a guideline; this marks the exit route, which may be needed after the diver's fins, wash, and bubbles dislodge silt and loose overhead materials such as rust which can reduce visibility to near zero.
+A standard precaution when entering enclosed spaces is to use a guideline to mark the exit route, which may be needed after the diver's fins, wash, and bubbles dislodge silt and loose overhead materials such as rust which can reduce underwater visibility to near zero.

 Common search techniques such as the circular search or jackstay search, need preparation and practice if they are to be used effectively and safely.
 The spiral box search and compass grid search require less preparation, but probably greater skill, and may be rendered ineffective by currents.

 Searches of enclosed spaces expose the rescuer to danger.
 The rescuers may need training and experience in cave diving, ice diving or wreck diving to minimise the risks of that type of rescue.